Today I’d like to talk to you about buttermilk.

 So, if you don’t use enough to make a new batch every week, I would suggest you use the easy way.

 This way uses a purchased culture from a cheesemaking place.
-I get my cultures here.
+I like to get my cultures from Cultures for Health.
+You can find their buttermilk culture on Amazon here.

 You use the culture to make what’s called a “mother culture”.